Higher Education for All

 West Virginia has the highest rate in the nation–77%–of kids who need to take out loans to get through college.
 We also have the highest rate of student loan default in the nation.

 Where once a kid could work at a minimum wage job during the summer to pay for college, now that same work would only pay for about 25% of tuition–presuming every cent of that money is going to nothing else (like, for instance, food or shelter).

 What that all boils down to is that when our hardworking kids graduate college, more than three-quarters of them are in debt, leaving us with a “brain drain,” as jobs that pay well enough for them to meet loan payments take them away from our state.

 - Provide publicly-funded college tuition for every eligible West Virginian attending a public college, vocational/ technical college, or certification program.
-Eligibility requirements could include progress toward a degree or certificate, an income cap, and/or requiring a graduate to remain in-state for a length of time post-graduation.

 - Execute the country’s most ambitious state-level Student Loan Forgiveness Plan.
 The Take Me Home Plan will provide educational loan forgiveness for tens of thousands of West Virginians, and for college graduates who move here.